-This one has to be the most traitorous episode of all: loaning Fort Courage to the Hekawis certainly surpasses loaning them a cannon.
+This one has to be the most traitorous episode of all: lending Fort Courage to the Hekawis certainly surpasses loaning them the cannon.
 Naturally, the boys are aware of it:

 Agarn: "It's my conscience, Sarge!
 A little voice keeps saying, Agarn--you're a Benedict Arnold!"